 Squirrel babysits your cash for you, but it won’t earn any interest.
 Squirrel costs £9.99 a month.

 Chip is a cheery chat-bot on a mission to get you saving.
 You grant Chip read-only access to your bank account, so it can see your income and expenditure, and Chip tells you where you could save money.
 Chip chats to you to encourage you to add to your savings account, and congratulates you when you meet your goals.
 It’s easy to set up dedicated savings pots for big spends like a holiday or a deposit on a new place, with just a couple of clicks and no messing around with passwords.

 Like Plum, it has a lively interface and loves a good GIF.
 Money saved through Chip can earn interest at around 1%, or more if you refer friends.
-If Chip helps you save more than £100 in 28 days then you’ll pay a £1 fee, or it’s free to use.
+It's free for your first £100 of savings, and £1.50 every 28 days thereafter.

 What if every time you bought a coffee, some groceries or a train ticket, you could also invest some cash for the future?
 Enter Moneybox: this seamless saving app rounds up your daily spending to the nearest pound, and invests the difference.